cb-techservices/yii2-unsplash/README.md

-Yii2 Unsplash API Widget
+Yii2 Unsplash Extension
 ========================
-Easily display an image picker with Unsplash images API.
+This extension provides a Yii2 widget to display an image picker powered by Unsplash images API.

 Installation
 ------------